James M. Buchanan: Constitutionalism

-Buchanan's important contribution to constitutionalism is his development of the sub-discipline of constitutional economics.

-According to Buchanan the ethic of constitutionalism is a key for constitutional order and "may be called the idealized Kantian world" where the individual "who is making the ordering, along with substantially all of his fellows, adopts the moral law as a general rule for behaviour".
-Buchanan rejects "any organic conception of the state as superior in wisdom to the citizens of this state".
+Within constitutionalism, Buchanan worked on developing the field of constitutional economics.
+According to Buchanan, the ethic of constitutionalism is a key for constitutional order and "may be called the idealized Kantian world" where the individual "who is making the ordering, along with substantially all of his fellows, adopts the moral law as a general rule for behavior".
+Buchanan rejected "any organic conception of the state as superior in wisdom to the citizens of this state".
 This philosophical position forms the basis of constitutional economics.
 Buchanan believed that every constitution is created for at least several generations of citizens.
-Therefore, it must be able to balance the interests of the state, society, and each individual.
+Therefore, it must be able to balance the interests of the state, society, and the individual.

 There was a long history of neoliberal economists in Chile even before Augusto Pinochet 1973 Chilean coup d'état that deposed President Salvador Allende.
-Through the 1970s and 1980s the Chilean economists known as the Chicago Boys who studied at the University of Chicago, under Friedman had applied his economic theories in their government positions in South America, including in the military dictatorship of Chile (1973–1990).
+Through the 1970s and 1980s the Chilean economists known as the Chicago Boys who studied at the University of Chicago under Milton Friedman had applied his economic theories in their government positions in South America, including in the military dictatorship of Chile (1973–1990).
 The Political Constitution of the Republic of Chile of 1980 came into full force in March 1981 constitution, establishing a market-oriented model based on Chicago School and Friedman's neoliberal ideas.
 In Chile, Buchanan provided policy advice and his constitutional political economy arguments to Pinochet. via the Mercatus Center He also allegedly provided an "analytical defense of military rule to a predominantly Chilean audience."
 Hayek also visited Chile and Pinochet that year.